 HELP YOUR CHILD PREPARE FOR HUMANITARIAN TRAVELBefore your child travels, spend time together to learn about the country they are visiting.
 Read about the people, the food, and the culture.
 Discuss the differences your child will encounter, and how trust in God will lead them through all difficulties.

 KEEP IN TOUCH WHEN THEY ARE AWAYEven if your child’s mission is radio silent for a few days, because of a lack of Internet and airwave connections, you can keep in touch:

 - Pack them off with a book that will offer them inspiration.
 Write a note in it, so that every time they pick it up they know you are with them all the way.

 - Put Post-It notes in their luggage.

 - One of the most encouraging acts I’ve heard of is the mother who took the time to pack a daily journal in her son’s belongings.
 It covered the entire time he was due to be away.
 A page per day.
 On each page, she had written a passage from the Bible and a personal note from herself.
 Upon his return, the son told his mother that it had felt like she was with him, holding his hand every day.
 When things got tough, he simply had to open his journal.
 He presented it to her as a gift.
-In it he had detailed the events of each day, and written a personal note in return to his mother.
+In it, he had detailed the events of each day and written personal note in return to his mother.